Shmuma/sqlite3-mt4-wrapper/README.md

 ## Howto

 **NOTICE: This instruction is only for MT4 build 600 or later!**
+For pre-600 builds use dll and header from tag https://github.com/Shmuma/sqlite3-mt4-wrapper/tree/pre-600

 1. Download [zip of master](https://github.com/Shmuma/sqlite3-mt4-wrapper/archive/master.zip)
 2. Extract it